The Path to a Peaceful You

 - At some point in time you might want to welcome a cat or a dog into your life

 I’m hesitant to make this list too long, or too specific.
 It’s just meant to get you thinking.

-My parting shot to you is that inner peace comes after the tears, the hurt, the anguish, and the doubts begin to purge themselves.
+My parting words to you are that inner peace comes after the tears, the hurt, the anguish, and the doubts begin to be purged.
 There is no magic formula for any of this.
 What is there?
 There is the knowledge that those who have courageously walked and sat where you are now, have found their path to inner peace and a new way of being that will look different than where you started from.
 This is a good thing!

 To work with Gail, use the Contact form to request a session.